Conference Panel

 • Reymundo Lozano, MD, MS, Mount Sinai Health System

-In order to better understand the FX community’s thoughts, feelings, and attitudes towards gene therapy, the NFXF launched a mini survey earlier this summer.
+Presented by Anna De Sonia (5 min.).
+To better understand the FX community’s thoughts, feelings, and attitudes towards gene therapy, the NFXF launched a mini-survey earlier this summer.

-Over 350 people from the FX community completed the mini survey and shared their hopes, concerns, and how much they already know (or don’t know) about gene therapy.
+Over 350 people completed the mini survey and shared their hopes, concerns, and how much they already know (or don’t know) about gene therapy.

-• Most people had some previous knowledge about gene therapy before taking the survey; however,
+• Most people had some previous knowledge about gene therapy before taking the survey.

-• Most people were unaware of the different types of gene therapies (or “genomic therapies”) available
+• Most people were unaware of the different types of gene (or ”genomic”) therapies available.

 • When asked what people want to know most about gene therapy, results showed the most popular responses were: